Creating a Stage

 Stage Data

-Below is the "Main Stage" json file from Week 1 assets/data/stages/mainStage.json1
+Below is the "Main Stage" json file from Week 1 assets/data/stages/mainStage.json

 {